codevibesmatter/admin-cloudflare/docs/notebooks/SYNC_SERVICES.md

-# Sync Services Architecture
+# Sync Services

 ## Overview

-The sync services are responsible for keeping our application's data in sync with external services (primarily Clerk).
-They handle webhook events, manage data transformations, and ensure data consistency across systems.
+The sync services are responsible for keeping data synchronized between external services (like Clerk) and our internal database.
+They handle webhook events and ensure our database stays up-to-date with the latest user information.

 ## Directory Structure